syzzana/indent-list-reporter/README.md

   I am working on making the colors configurable after you download the package.
   The options are being read for now from my playwright.config.ts file inside the project.
   WIP will be done soon.
   Thank you for your patience.
+Working version is 1.0.6 Version 1.0.7 will be fixed in the comming days
 #### Purpose:

 - I wanted to have a reporter that displays the tests in a hierarchical format with indentation and colorful terminal